 the other side of fear:

-’: An Unexpected Visitor at the Door
+‘Bang!’: An Unexpected Visitor at the Door

 Simply put, it redefined my relationship with life itself.

-The Knownfrom Head to Gut to Heart
+The Known—from Head to Gut to Heart

-Foundations’, ‘Bracing’, ‘Stability’, 'Balance'—language woven into the world I lived in as an architect.
-Yet, in just thirty-five seconds, a seismic event revealed a bigger picture than textbooks—or even years of practice—ever could.
-Its fierce jolts cut through the mental dross of my certainties, laying bare the simple, enduring truth: real stability springs from the right kind of anchoring.
+‘Foundations’, ‘Bracing’, ‘Stability’, 'Balance'—language of the world I lived in as an architect.
+Yet, in just thirty-five seconds, a seismic event revealed more than textbooks or years of experience ever could.
+Its jolts cut through the mental dross of my certainties, laying bare the simple, enduring truth: real stability springs from the right kind of anchoring.

 Wisdom for Good and Not-so-Good Times